 Besides these, the doctor may recommend moderate sun exposure, which may help heal the rash.
 They may also recommend a mild hydrocortisone cream to reduce itching and redness.
 However, if the child has excessive itching, the doctor may advise the following.

-- Over-the-counter (OTC) antihistamines or steroid creams and ointments to relieve excessive itching.
+- Over-the-counter (OTC) antihistamines or topical corticosteroids in the form of an ointment to relieve excessive itching.

 - Ultraviolet (UVB) phototherapy, which a dermatologist will perform in their office to resolve the rashes.